 A complete YAML/JSON schema and RESTful interface definition for the generic MO accessing methods can be found in clause A.2.

 (O) OBJECT-2.
-An implementation of the MO accessing methods may support all the operations described above, whose JSON/YAML schema is defined in clause A.2.
+An implementation of the generic MO accessing methods may support all the operations described above, whose JSON/YAML schema is defined in clause A.2.

 9.2 Design guidelines for specific MO class accessing methods